ToshioCP/Symmetric_group/readme.md

 1. Start the terminal and move the current directory to the directory where you unzipped the zip file.
 2. Type: ruby demo.rb
+3. demo2.rb prints all the subgroups of S5.
+It takes about 80 seconds.
+(Core-i7 laptop)

 ### License